Patel-Harshil/zevien-internship/README.md

 # zevien-internship
-My projects as a intern at zevien technologies
+My projects as an intern in zevien technologies